StevenCostiou/The-Pharo-Debugger-Book/chapters/chest/chest_integration/chest_integration.md

 ![Usage of the Chest variable inside the debugger, after having loaded the object](./figures/chest-variable-usage-after-load.png width=70&label=fig:chest-variable-usage-after-load)

-Then these variables can be evaluated from the debugger they have been loaded into.
+Then these variables can be evaluated from the debugger they have been loaded into (Figure *@fig:chest-variable-usage-after-load@*).

 ##### Inject code to access an object inside a chest, in a playground or in the debugger